kaisenlinux/manpages-dev/category/ZIP/zstd.md

               Use FILEs as a training set to create a dictionary.
 The training set should contain a lot of small files (> 100).

        -l, --list
               Display  information  related  to a zstd compressed file, such as size, ratio, and checksum.
 Some of these fields may not be available.
 This command can be augmented with the -v modifier.

    Operation modifiers
        •   -#: # compression level [1-19] (default: 3)

        •   --ultra: unlocks high compression levels 20+ (maximum 22), using a lot more memory.
 Note that decompression will also require more memory when using these levels.

        •   --fast[=#]: switch to ultra-fast compression levels.
 If =# is not present, it defaults to 1.
 The higher the value, the faster the compression speed, at the cost of some compression ratio.
 This setting overwrites compression level if one was set previously.
-Similarly, if a compression level is set after
-           --fast, it overrides it.
+Similarly, if a compression level is set after --fast, it overrides it.

        •   -T#, --threads=#: Compress using # working threads (default: 1).
 If # is 0, attempt to detect and use the number of physical CPU cores.
-In all cases, the nb of threads is capped to ZSTDMT_NBWORKERS_MAX==200.
+In all cases, the nb of threads is capped to
+           ZSTDMT_NBWORKERS_MAX==200.
 This modifier does nothing if zstd is compiled without multithread support.

        •   --single-thread: Does not spawn a thread for compression, use a single thread for both I/O and compression.
-In this mode, compression is serialized with
-           I/O, which is slightly slower.
+In this mode, compression is serialized  with  I/O,  which  is  slightly slower.
 (This is different from -T1, which spawns 1 compression thread in parallel of I/O).
 This mode is the only one available when multithread support is disabled.
 Single-thread mode features lower memory usage.
 Final compressed result is slightly different from -T1.

        •   --adapt[=min=#,max=#] : zstd will dynamically adapt compression level to perceived I/O conditions.
 Compression level adaptation can be observed live by using command -v.
 Adaptation can  be constrained between supplied min and max levels.
 The feature works when combined with multi-threading and --long mode.
 It does not work with --single-thread.
 It sets window size to 8 MB by default (can be changed manually, see wlog).
-Due to the chaotic nature of dy‐ namic adaptation, compressed result is not reproducible. note : at the time of this writing, --adapt can remain stuck at low  speed  when  combined  with multiple worker threads (>=2).
+Due to the chaotic nature of dynamic adaptation, compressed result is not reproducible. note :  at  the  time  of  this writing, --adapt can remain stuck at low speed when combined with multiple worker threads (>=2).

        •   --long[=#]:  enables  long  distance  matching with # windowLog, if not # is not present it defaults to 27.
 This increases the window size (windowLog) and memory usage for both the compressor and decompressor.
 This setting is designed to improve the compression ratio for files with long matches at a large distance.

            Note: If windowLog is set to larger than 27, --long=windowLog or --memory=windowSize needs to be passed to the decompressor.

        •   -D DICT: use DICT as Dictionary to compress or decompress FILE(s)

        •   --patch-from FILE: Specify the file to be used as a reference point for zstd´s diff engine.
-This is effectively dictionary compression with some conve‐ nient parameter selection, namely that windowSize > srcSize.
+This is effectively dictionary compression with  some  convenient  parameter  selection, namely that windowSize > srcSize.

            Note:  cannot  use both this and -D together Note: --long mode will be automatically activated if chainLog < fileLog (fileLog being the windowLog required to cover the whole file).
            You can also manually force it.
 Node: for all levels, you can use --patch-from in --single-thread mode to improve compression ratio at the cost of speed Note: for level 19, you can get increased compression ratio at the cost of speed by specifying --zstd=targetLength= to be something large (i.e 4096), and by setting a large --zstd=chainLog=

        •   --rsyncable  :  zstd will periodically synchronize the compression state to make the compressed file more rsync-friendly.
 There is a negligible impact to compression ratio, and the faster compression levels will see a small compression speed hit.
 This feature does not work with --single-thread.
-You  proba‐ bly don´t want to use it with long range mode, since it will decrease the effectiveness of the synchronization points, but your milage may vary.
+You probably don´t want to use it with long range mode, since  it will decrease the effectiveness of the synchronization points, but your milage may vary.

        •   -C, --[no-]check: add integrity check computed from uncompressed data (default: enabled)

        •   --[no-]content-size:  enable  /  disable  whether or not the original size of the file is placed in the header of the compressed file.
-The default option is
-           --content-size (meaning that the original size will be placed in the header).
+The default option is --content-size (meaning that the original size will be placed in the header).

        •   --no-dictID: do not store dictionary ID within frame header (dictionary compression).
 The decoder will have to rely on implicit knowledge about which dictionary to use, it won´t be able to check if it´s correct.

        •   -M#, --memory=#: Set a memory usage limit.
-By default, Zstandard uses 128 MB for decompression as the maximum amount of memory the decompressor is al‐ lowed to use, but you can override this manually if need be in either direction (ie. you can increase or decrease it).
+By default, Zstandard uses 128 MB for decompression as the maximum amount of memory the decompressor is allowed to use, but you can over‐ ride this manually if need be in either direction (ie. you can increase or decrease it).

            This is also used during compression when using with --patch-from=.
 In this case, this parameter overrides that maximum size allowed for a dictionary.
 (128 MB).

        •   --stream-size=# : Sets the pledged source size of input coming from a stream.
 This value must be exact, as it will be included in the produced frame header.
 Incorrect stream  sizes will  cause an error.
-This information will be used to better optimize compression parameters, resulting in better and  po‐ tentially faster compression, especially for smaller source sizes.
+This information will be used to better optimize compression parameters, resulting in better and potentially faster compression, especially for smaller source sizes.

        •   --size-hint=#: When handling input from a stream, zstd must guess how large the source size will be when optimizing compression parameters.
 If the stream size is relatively  small, this  guess may be a poor one, resulting in a higher compression ratio than expected.
 This feature allows for controlling the guess when needed.
-Exact guesses result in better compression ratios.
+Exact guesses result in better com‐ pression ratios.
 Overestimates result in slightly degraded compression ratios, while underestimates may result in significant degradation.

        •   -o FILE: save result into FILE